What is Arbitration?

 When choosing an arbitrator, the key factors are ensuring independence and impartiality, and that the arbitrator has the relevant legal knowledge and professional expertise.
 The right arbitrator with the necessary experience can help parties reach a speedy and successful outcome in dispute resolution.

-With a wealth of experience in the UK, at LRM we are able to provide both expert witnesses to provide evidence to an arbitrator and are able to provide a fully experienced arbitrator to act for you in your dispute.
-Successful arbitrations include those in the Electrical engineering and building service engineering industry.
+With a wealth of experience in the electrical installation industry, at LRM we are able to provide expert witnesses to provide evidence to an arbitrator, and are able to provide a fully experienced arbitrator to act for you in your disputes involving electrical installations.
+Successful arbitration include those in the Electrical engineering and building service engineering industry.